kibook/s1kd-tools/tools/s1kd-refs/README.md

 Include the source object as a reference.
 This is helpful when the output of this tool is used to apply some operation to a source object and all its dependencies together.

+-t, --format &lt;fmt&gt;
+Specify a custom format for printed references. &lt;fmt&gt; is a format string, where the following variables can be given:

+-   %line% - The line number where the reference occurs in the source.

+-   %ref% - The reference.

+-   %src% - The source of the reference.

+-   %xpath% - The XPath denoting where the reference occurs in the source.

+For example, `-t '%src% (%line%): %ref%'` is equivalent to the -n option.

 -U, --update
 Update the title of matched references from the corresponding object.